Brooklyn Symphony Orchestra

 The Brooklyn Symphony Orchestra (BSO) is a community orchestra in the New York City metropolitan area.
-Founded in 1973 under the auspices of the Brooklyn Heights Music Society, the orchestra is comprised primarily of volunteer musicians, playing concerts throughout the year at the Brooklyn Museum and other venues in Brooklyn and New York City.
+Founded in 1973 under the auspices of the Brooklyn Heights Music Society, the orchestra is composed primarily of volunteer musicians, playing concerts throughout the year at the Brooklyn Museum and other venues in Brooklyn and New York City.
 The BSO's repertoire spans from the early classics to modern and contemporary works.

 Since its founding, the orchestra has been led by six music and artistic directors: